croian/mouseless/mouseless_documentation.md

 - To **click**:
   - while the overlay is showing, type the two characters of any given cell to choose that cell
-  - then press `Space` to click at the center of the cell, where the little green cursor is
+  - then press `Space` to click at the center of the cell, where the virtual cursor (little green dot) is
     - OR press any character you see in a sub-cell to click at that sub-cell
-  - you can also press space before entering any characters, or after entering one, to click where the cursor is
+  - you can also press space before entering any characters, or after entering one, to click where the virtual cursor is

 - To **right click**, hold the `CommandRight` key while pressing the final key of a click action